jkrumboe/HSP-Bot/README_DOCKER.md

 ## Volumes

-The following files are mounted as volumes to persist data:
+The following directory is mounted as a volume to persist data:
-- `auth-data.json`: Authentication data
-- `token-store.json`: Token storage
+- `data/`: Contains `auth-data.json` and `token-store.json`

 ## Environment Variables